Helen Worth: Personal life

 Worth has a house in London.
-She married Thomas the Tank Engine & Friends narrator Michael Angelis in 1991.
+She married actor Michael Angelis at Chelsea Register Office on 18 January 1991.
 Worth forgave Angelis when he admitted to an affair in 1995, but they divorced in 2001 after he had another affair with model Jennifer Khalastchi.
 Following this, it was mistakenly reported by The Sun newspaper that Worth was dating London restaurant owner Simon Hopkinson.
+Worth married Trevor Dawson, a primary school teacher, on 6 April 2013 at the St James's Church in London.

 Charity work

 Worth is a patron of the Born Free Foundation, an international wildlife charity working throughout the world to stop individual wild animal suffering and protect threatened species in the wild.
 She appeared on television fronting campaigns and joined them at the House of Commons in 2006, to speak about the proposed changes to the Animal Welfare Bill and campaign for the retirement of Anne, the UK's last remaining circus elephant.

 She is a supporter of the charity ActionAid and has visited Sierra Leone in support of its work there.